THE TRUTHS YOU NEED TO KNOW ABOUT SIN (Part 1)

 Sin entered the human race when Adam yielded to Satan, the author and father of sin, through his disobedience to God’s express command (Gen. 2:17, 3:6).

-Paul aptly explains this truth in Romans 5:
+Paul aptly explains this truth.

 12 Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.
 (NKJV).